-An irrational number is of course a number? that is not rational.
+An irrational number is of course a number that is not rational.
 As such, the concept is perhaps uninteresting.
 However, the term ‘irrational number’ is often used for an irrational real number; in this case, it is interesting to consider such numbers for two reasons:

 Of course, there are also various theorems about general classes of numbers that distinguish rational from irrational numbers.

 An irrational (real) number is a real number such that, given any rational number (thought of as a real number), the absolute value is positive.
 (This precise definition is used in constructive mathematics; classically this is equivalent to saying that .)
+We may define an irrational complex number similarly.

-The set of irrational numbers (a subset of the set of real numbers) is variously denoted , , or (in various fonts).
+The set of irrational real numbers (a subset of the set of real numbers) is variously denoted , , or (in various fonts).
 The and stand for ‘irrational’, while the stands for ‘Baire’ (see the next paragraph).
 Here we will use .

 We may give a topology as a subspace of the real line .
 With this topology, is sometimes called Baire space; however, one uses a different uniform structure.
-This should be distinguished from the sense of Baire space as a space to which the Baire category theorem? applies.
-(However, is an example of such a space.)
+(This should be distinguished from the sense of Baire space as a space to which the Baire category theorem applies; however, is an example of such a space.)

-The followers of Pythagoras? believed that ‘All is number’, meaning what we now call (positive) natural numbers.
-In geometry, this meant that any two lengths (or other geometric magnitudes) and are commensurable in the sense that there exists a unit length such that and for some natural numbers and .
+The followers of Pythagoras believed that ‘All is number’, meaning what we now call (positive) natural numbers.
+In geometry, this meant that any two lengths (or other geometric magnitudes) and are commensurable? in the sense that there exists a unit length such that and for some natural numbers and .
 Identifying the ratios of geometric magnitudes with (positive) real numbers, this becomes the claim that every real number is rational.
 The discovery that this is false is also attributed to the Pythagoreans (but the legends of punishment for this secret date from several hundred years later).
-Greek mathematicians developed further the theory of irrational numbers, up to the general theory of magnitudes (which we may now regard as a theory of real numbers) attributed to Eudoxus? in Book X of Euclid's Elements?.
+Greek mathematicians developed further the theory of irrational numbers, up to the general theory of magnitudes (which we may now regard as a theory of positive real numbers) attributed to Eudoxus? in Book X of Euclid's Elements.

-The Baire space is homeomorphic to the product space? of copies of the discrete space of natural numbers.
-The homeomorphism is given by continued fraction?s (see below).
+The Baire space is homeomorphic to the product space of copies of the discrete space of natural numbers.
+The homeomorphism is given by continued fractions (see below).

 Every inhabited Polish space is a quotient space of , and is itself a Polish space.